mit-ll-responsible-ai/hydra-zen/docs/source/structured_configs.rst

 This is critical, as it ensures that each job that is launched using Hydra is fully documented by – and can be reproduced from – a plain-text yaml configuration.

-A `targeted configuration <https://hydra.cc/docs/next/advanced/instantiate_objects/overview>`_ is designed to instantiate / call an object (a class-object or a function) with particular values. hydra-zen provides functions that are specifically designed to created targeted structured configs.
+A `targeted configuration <https://hydra.cc/docs/next/advanced/instantiate_objects/overview>`_ is designed to instantiate / call an object (a class-object or a function) with particular values. hydra-zen provides functions that are specifically designed to dynamically generate targeted structured configs.
 For example, suppose that we want to configure the following class

 .. code:: python